zengbing15/lumos_doc/docs/guides/nftglue.md

    </details>

-## Operate on NFT Tokens by Using Lumos
+## Perform NFT Operations by Using Lumos

 After the NFT script is deployed on DEV chain, perform the following steps to interact with and operate on NFT tokens by using Lumos.